Guischweizer/likeaviking/README.md

 Access the folder and execute: yarn install

-The bellow command gonna install the dependencies
+The above command gonna install the dependencies

 Now all you need to do is execute: yarn start